 The RCP has had a library since its foundation in 1518.
 RCP fellows including William Harvey have donated books over the centuries, so the library’s collections reflect the collecting habits of past physicians and the broad education they were expected to have.
 The subjects of our rare books include medicine, science, law, architecture, travel, cookery and medical advice for the public.
 The collections include:

-Over 17,000 of our rare books and pamphlets dating from 1780 to 1914 are searchable in full text and free to download, having been digitised as a part of the UK Medical Heritage Library.
+Over 4,000 books dating from 1780 to 1914 are searchable in full text and free to download, having been digitised as a part of the UK Medical Heritage Library.
 Subjects include medicine, science, sociology, history, library science, antiquities, religion, magic, languages and general reference materials.

 Our print collections include: